NIH Director Francis S. Collins, M.D., Ph.D.

 - briefing sessions with Institute directors.

 The Director also seeks advice from an appointed group of public representatives and the Council of Councils, a special panel of experts convened to advise the NIH Director on matters related to the policies and activities of the Division of Program Coordination, Planning and Strategic Initiatives.
-In addition to this flow of information from scientists, the Director is advised through discussions with the Administration, usually through the Department of Health and Human Services (HHS), and with the Congress.
+The Director also receives advice through discussions with the Administration, usually through the Department of Health and Human Services (HHS), and with the Congress.

 The NIH Director is responsible for advising the President on his annual budget request to Congress on the basis of extensive discussions with the Institute Directors.